Solinea/goldstone-server/docs/HACKING.md

 * Creates a new host-only network
 * Ensures that the OpenStack VM has the correct network interfaces
 * Creates a DHCP server on the host-only network
-* Configures NAT rules for boot2docker VM
+* Configures NAT rules for docker VM

 If your environment is different than the typical dev environment, you may be able to use the script as a reference or adapt it to your needs.
 To execute the changes, run:

     $ $PROJECT_HOME/goldstone-server/bin/configure_vbox.sh

-**_Note: configure_vbox.sh accepts --nonetwork, --nostack, and --nodocker flags to skip configuration of those particular components.
-This helps address reconfiguration of specific components (for example, if you have recreated your boot2docker VM, you could run configure_vbox.sh --nonetwork --nostack.
+**_Note: configure_vbox.sh accepts --no-stack, and --no-docker flags to skip configuration of those particular components.
+This helps address reconfiguration of specific components (for example, if you have recreated your docker VM, you could run configure_vbox.sh --no-stack.
 This would only configure the docker related NAT rules. _**

 ## Activate the Virtualenv